 Part 3: Assessment of Knowledge, Judgment,

-Part 3 requires passing the most recent performance evaluation for the Online Longitudinal Assessment (OLA) or having passed a traditional exam in the previous 5 years.
+Part 3 requires passing the most recent summative decision for the Online Longitudinal Assessment (OLA) or having passed a traditional exam in the previous five years.
 In May 2016, the ABR announced its plans to move away from the 10-year exam to OLA.

 Individual diplomates can determine their need to take the current MOC exam by logging in to myABR